InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/hacking_itk_wasm.md

 ### Contributing

-We use semantic-release for handling change log and version.
-Therefore we recommend using the following command line when creating a commit:
+We use [semantic-release](https://github.com/semantic-release/semantic-release) for handling the change log and version.
+Therefore, we recommend using the following command line when creating a commit:

 ```sh
 $ npm run commit